wjmao88/sayari-coding-project/README.md

 The nav bar, well, navs to pages.
 There is only one real page, the People page.
 All the other pages are mostly blank.
 The Violations page is there to show alerts.

 Alerts start out at 100/200.
 It will tick up as the pretend alert backend increment alerts if you are not looking.
 When you visit a page and the pages loads its data, then alerts for that page is cleared.
 It can still tick up from 0.
-On the People page, getting a new set of data (by clicking on either "Use Set Data" or "Use Random Data" buttons) will also reset the alerts.
+On the People page, getting a new set of data (by clicking on either "Use Set Data" or "Use Random Data" buttons) will also reset the alerts because you fetched "newest" data.

 ### The graph